MrBasa/TideReport/README.md

 ## ⚙️ Configuration
 Set any of the following variables universally or add them to your `config.fish` to override defaults.

+## ⚡ Caching Behavior

+To keep your prompt fast, this plugin fetches data in the background and relies on cached data.
+This is done to prevent slow network requests from blocking your shell.

+All file-based caches are stored in `~/.cache/tide-report/`.

+### Weather, Moon, and Tide Modules

+These modules use an asynchronous, file-based caching system with two timers:
+1.  **Refresh (`..._refresh_seconds`)**: This is the "stale" timer.
+If you load your prompt and the cached data is older than this value, the prompt will **show the stale data** and trigger a fetch in the background.
+Your prompt is not blocked.
+2.  **Expire (`..._expire_seconds`)**: This is the "invalid" timer.
+If the cached data is older than this value (or doesn't exist), the prompt will **show the unavailable text** (e.g., `🌊`) and trigger a background fetch.

+This means it is **expected behavior** to see the "unavailable" text for a few seconds when the cache is empty or has expired.

+### GitHub Module

+The `github` module's caching is simpler and based on Fish's universal variables (not files).
+* It caches data per-repository.
+* Data is fetched *synchronously* (this is a fast local `gh` command) if:
+    1. You change to a new directory that is a git repository.
+    2. You are in the same repository, but the cache is older than `tide_report_github_refresh_seconds`.

 ### Global Settings